PaySign (NASDAQ:PAYS) Now Covered by Analysts at Barrington Research

-Barrington Research began coverage on shares of PaySign (NASDAQ:PAYS – Get Rating) in a research note published on Wednesday, The Fly reports.
-The firm issued a market perform rating and a $4.00 price target on the stock.
+Barrington Research assumed coverage on shares of PaySign (NASDAQ:PAYS – Get Rating) in a research report sent to investors on Wednesday morning, The Fly reports.
+The firm issued a market perform rating and a $4.00 target price on the stock.

 PAYS has been the subject of a number of other research reports.
 Maxim Group dropped their price objective on PaySign from $5.00 to $4.00 in a report on Wednesday, March 23rd.
-Zacks Investment Research upgraded PaySign from a sell rating to a hold rating in a report on Thursday, January 13th.
-Finally, LADENBURG THALM/SH SH cut PaySign from a buy rating to a neutral rating in a report on Thursday, March 24th.
+LADENBURG THALM/SH SH cut PaySign from a buy rating to a neutral rating in a report on Thursday, March 24th.
+Finally, Zacks Investment Research upgraded PaySign from a sell rating to a hold rating in a report on Thursday, January 13th.

-Hedge funds have recently added to or reduced their stakes in the business.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+GSA Capital Partners LLP lifted its position in shares of PaySign by 89.4% during the third quarter.
+GSA Capital Partners LLP now owns 19,239 shares of the company’s stock valued at $52,000 after buying an additional 9,080 shares during the last quarter.
 Goldman Sachs Group Inc. grew its position in shares of PaySign by 23.8% in the 2nd quarter.
 Goldman Sachs Group Inc. now owns 48,085 shares of the company’s stock worth $153,000 after buying an additional 9,254 shares during the last quarter.
-Morgan Stanley grew its position in shares of PaySign by 1,418.7% in the 2nd quarter.
-Morgan Stanley now owns 458,991 shares of the company’s stock worth $1,460,000 after buying an additional 428,768 shares during the last quarter.
 Price T Rowe Associates Inc. MD grew its position in shares of PaySign by 38.7% in the 2nd quarter.
 Price T Rowe Associates Inc. MD now owns 33,500 shares of the company’s stock worth $107,000 after buying an additional 9,342 shares during the last quarter.
-Millennium Management LLC purchased a new position in shares of PaySign in the 2nd quarter worth approximately $1,362,000.
-Finally, Parametric Portfolio Associates LLC purchased a new position in shares of PaySign in the 2nd quarter worth approximately $80,000.
-22.87% of the stock is owned by institutional investors and hedge funds.
+Two Sigma Advisers LP grew its position in shares of PaySign by 15.1% in the 3rd quarter.
+Two Sigma Advisers LP now owns 80,900 shares of the company’s stock worth $218,000 after buying an additional 10,600 shares during the last quarter.
+Finally, Connors Investor Services Inc. grew its position in shares of PaySign by 32.7% in the 4th quarter.
+Connors Investor Services Inc. now owns 93,300 shares of the company’s stock worth $149,000 after buying an additional 23,000 shares during the last quarter.
+Institutional investors own 22.87% of the company’s stock.

 PaySign Company Profile (Get Rating)